SalomePlatform/adao/doc/en/reference.rst

     being optimized.
 Bounds can be given by a list of list of pairs of lower/upper bounds for each variable, with extreme values every time there is no bound.
-The bounds can always be specified, but they are taken into account only by the constrained minimizers.
+The bounds can always be specified, but they are taken into account only by the constrained optimizers.

   ConstrainedBy
     This key allows to define the method to take bounds into account.
 The